GrahamDumpleton/mod_wsgi/docs/user-guides/upgrading-an-application.rst

 See Also
 --------

-* :doc:`daemon-mode` for the conceptual model behind the parallel daemon process groups used in the blue/green pattern.
+* :doc:`embedded-and-daemon-mode` for the conceptual model behind the parallel daemon process groups used in the blue/green pattern.
 * :doc:`request-pipeline` for the SIGUSR1 / ``eviction-timeout``
   / ``graceful-timeout`` drain semantics that govern the cutover.